Hi and welcome to Image Earth Travel!

 More time in Europe

-Now that I have this card and with a base in southern Italy, I can finally relax and soak up the wonderful Italian culture and connect with relatives, have fun with new wonderful friends.
+Now that I have this card and with a base in southern Italy, I can finally relax and soak up the wonderful Italian culture and connect with relatives, and have fun with new great friends.

 The noiseless foot of time steals swiftly by, and ‘ere we dream of manhood, end is nigh.

 Want to send me on a trip?
 Email at Nilla’s Photography to discuss.